Compromise of 1850: Texas

 The independent Republic of Texas won the decisive Battle of San Jacinto (April 21, 1836) against Mexico and captured Mexican president Antonio Lopez de Santa Anna.
 He signed the Treaties of Velasco, which recognized the Rio Grande as the boundary of the Republic of Texas.
 The treaties were then repudiated by the government of Mexico, which insisted that Mexico remained sovereign over Texas since Santa Anna had signed the treaty under coercion, and promised to reclaim the lost territories.
 To the extent that there was a de facto recognition, Mexico treated the Nueces River as its northern boundary control.
-A vast, largely-unsettled area lay between the two rivers.
+A vast, largely unsettled area lay between the two rivers.
 Neither Mexico nor the Republic of Texas had the military strength to assert its territorial claim.
 On December 29, 1845, the Republic of Texas was annexed to the United States and became the 28th state.
+To facilitate US annexation, Sam Houston played a ploy on the American government by flirting with the British.
+The British believed that they could make the state abolish slavery by purchasing it.
+However, Southern leaders, alarmed by the threat of British emancipation of Texan slaves, pushed harder for annexation.
+Eventually, John Tyler, in hopes of appealing to southern Democrats, led the push for annexation with Abel Upshur.
 Texas was staunchly committed to slavery, with its constitution making it illegal for the legislature to free slaves.

-The Treaty of Guadalupe Hidalgo made no mention of the claims of the Republic of Texas; Mexico simply agreed to a Mexico–United States border south of both the "Mexican Cession" and the Republic of Texas claims.
-After the end of the Mexican–American War, Texas continued to claim a large stretch of disputed land that it had never effectively controlled in present-day eastern New Mexico.
+The United States inherited the Texas-Mexican boundary dispute after annexing Texas, which quickly led to the Mexican-American War.
+The Treaty of Guadalupe Hidalgo, which ended the war, defined the new Mexico–United States border, which followed the Rio Grande in part, but made no specific reference the claims of the Republic of Texas.
+The southwestern part of the ceded territory was referred to as the Mexican Cession; but the boundaries between this Cession and the State of Texas were unclear, and Texas continued to claim all the territory north and east of the Rio Grande, which included a large stretch of land that it had never effectively controlled in present-day eastern New Mexico.
 New Mexico had long prohibited slavery, a fact that affected the debate over its territorial status, but many New Mexican leaders opposed joining Texas primarily because Texas's capital lay hundreds of miles away and because Texas and New Mexico had a history of conflict dating back to the 1841 Santa Fe Expedition.
-Outside of Texas, many Southern leaders supported Texas's claims to New Mexico to secure as much territory as possible for the expansion of slavery.
+Outside of Texas, many Southern leaders supported Texas's claims to New Mexico, in order to secure as much territory as possible for the expansion of slavery.

 Another issue that would affect the compromise was Texas's debt; it had approximately $10 million in debt left over from its time as an independent nation, and that debt would become a factor in the debates over the territories.